 I love this recipe for breakfast, lunch, or even dessert!
 Feel free to add more ingredients into this recipe if you want more of a “meal” such as rolled oats, avocado, more bananas, a favorite protein powder, hemp seeds, etc.

 - 1 packet of frozen organic acai berry pulp

 - 1 frozen banana

-- 1 tablespoon of chia seeds (soaked for at least 20 minutes in water)
+- 2 tablespoons of chia seeds (soaked for at least 20 minutes in some of the coconut milk)

 - dash of cinnamon

 - ice as needed to thicken

 - Simply add all ingredients into your Vitamix or high speed blender until thick and creamy.

 - The texture should be very thick, if too thick then add more almond or coconut milk.

 - If you stick a spoon into the mixture the mixture should be able to be thick enough to stay on the spoon, if not add ice or more frozen bananas.